nsidc/nsidc.github.io/posts/git-cherry-pick/index.md

 ## Summary

 Cherry picking is a tool for copying commit(s) from one branch to another.
+It is important to remember that this is a powerful tool and you should proceed with caution when using it to copy a commit(s) to a different branch.
+Learning `cherry-pick` is a useful step on the way to learning about `rebase` - which will be covered in this space soon.